Amazon Aurora Documentation

 Trusted Language Extensions for PostgreSQL

-Trusted Language Extensions (TLE) for PostgreSQL is a development kit and open-source project designed to allow you to quickly build high performance extensions and safely run them on Amazon Aurora without needing AWS to certify code.
-Developers can use popular trusted languages--like JavaScript, PL/pgSQL, Perl, and SQL--to safely write extensions.
+Trusted Language Extensions (TLE) for PostgreSQL is a development kit and open-source project designed to allow you to build extensions and run them on Aurora without needing AWS to certify code.
+Developers can use popular trusted languages--like JavaScript, PL/pgSQL, Perl, and SQL--to write extensions.
 TLE is designed to prevent access to unsafe resources and limits extension defects to a single database connection.
-Amazon Aurora is designed so that DBAs have fine-grained, online control over who can install extensions and can create a permissions model for running them.
+Aurora is designed so that DBAs have fine-grained, online control over who can install extensions and can create a permissions model for running them.

 Machine Learning